-Not all migraines are classified as a disability.
-Under the ADA, migraines may be considered a disability if they substantially limit your ability to complete one or more major life activity.19 This determination is made on a caseby-case basis and requires an individualized assessment.20 For your migraines to quality as a disability under the ADA, you will need to show that your migraines are serious enough to limit your ability to perform your job or specific job tasks given your work environment.
-For example, consider whether the lighting, certain smells, or noises in your office trigger your migraines.
+Not all migraine diseases are classified as a disability.
+Under the ADA, migraine disorder may be considered a disability if it substantially limits your ability to complete one or more major life activity.17 This determination is made on a case-by-case basis and requires an individualized assessment.18

+For your migraine disease to qualify as a disability under the ACA, you will need to show that your disease is serious enough to limit your ability to perform your job or specific job tasks given your work environment.
+For example, consider whether the lighting, certain smells, or noises in your office trigger a migraine attack.

 You will also need to demonstrate to your employer that you are a "qualified individual" with a disability.
-This means (1) you are qualified for the position (i.e., meet your employer's requirements for the job, such as education, experience, skills, or licensure); and (2) you are able to perform the essential functions (i.e., the fundamental duties of the position) "with or without reasonable accommodations."21 However, your employer cannot fire you because you cannot complete a marginal job task.
-For example, if you have a desk job, it may be essential to sit for long periods of time, but it may be a marginal job task to walk.
+This means (1) you are qualified for the position (i.e., meet your employer's requirements for the job, such as education, experience, skills, or licensure); and (2) you are able to perform the essential functions (i.e., the fundamental duties of the position) "with or without reasonable accommodations."19 In other words, you are not protected under the ADA if you do not qualify for and cannot complete the basic requirements of your job without accommodations, but your employer cannot fire you because you cannot complete a marginal job task.